Azure/Azure-Hacks/day1/chapter-1/challenge2/README.md

 - Validate the existing `web1`/`web2` app behind the load balancer.
 - Deploy `vm1` and `vm2` in different availability zones.
+- Assign a public IP to each VM so you can SSH into them directly (no Bastion in this challenge).
 - Add both Linux VMs to a load balancer backend pool.
 - Verify failover by stopping one VM at a time.
 - Optional: complete composite SLA and downtime calculation.

 </details>

+> [!IMPORTANT]
+> Unlike Challenge 1 (where Bastion was used and VMs had **no** public IP), in this challenge each VM **must** have a public IP assigned so you can connect via SSH directly from your machine.

 ## Part 1: Test the Existing Web Application Behind the Load Balancer